 Our residents are at the heart of everything we do.
 We give you the opportunity to have your say and we listen to what you tell us.

 We want to make this as easy as possible for you.
 That's why we've made sure there are lots of different ways you can give us your views.
-You can join one of our online panels or you can sign up to take part in an online campaign that interests you.
+You can join one of our focus groups or sign up to take part in an online campaign that interests you.
 Have a look through the options below to see what suits you best.

-Our Resident Engagement service has gone digital, so you can give us your views at the click of a button, any time, from any place.
+Our Resident Engagement service has lots of digital ways that you can give us your views at the click of a button, any time, from any place.

 Why not get involved in one of our current or upcoming campaigns?